Łukasz Sosin: International career

 Sosin earned four caps with the Poland national team, scoring two goals in his debut in a friendly against Saudi Arabia in March 2006.
 Sosin did not regularly get called up for Poland after falling out with Dutch coach Leo Beenhakker.

 His last game was against San Marino in April 2009, where he struck the post, and provided an assist on Marek Saganowski's goal.

 Post-playing career

 In September 2017, Sosin joined Pafos's academy in Cyprus as their technical director, a role he held until the end of 2019.
 He then became a youth coach for Hutnik Kraków in 2020.
 From 2022 to 2023, Sosin was part of the management staff of the Poland under-19s, working as an assistant under Marcin Brosz.

 On 7 June 2024, Sosin was appointed head coach of the Poland under-18 team.
 In August 2025, he moved up to take charge of the Poland under-19s.
+He left the national team on 23 June 2026.